I Said I'd Never Live in an Apartment Again...Here's What Changed My Mind

 - Clubhouse.
 Need a room big enough to host a baby shower or a birthday party?
 Most rental communities offer a premium gathering area, which may be reserved for special events.

-- a full kitchen with a serving island or ample countertop space for a buffet line.
+- Full kitchen with a serving island or ample countertop space for a buffet line

 This low-stress way to entertain is sure to be a crowd-pleaser!